 Prebiotics: What you need to know

-Prebiotics, like probiotics, can help support a healthy microbiome.
-By definition, they are a type of fiber compound that passes the gastrointestinal tract undigested until reaching the colon, where they act as fertilizers that selectively stimulate the growth and activity of intestinal bacteria associated with health and wellbeing.
-The fermentation of these indigestible fibers causes production of short chain fatty acids (SCFA) that can be used by the body as a source of nutrition but also may be useful in treatment of many chronic gastrointestinal disorders, such as Chron’s disease and ulcerative colitis.
-Production of SCFA lowers the pH of the colon, which can help hinder the growth of some harmful bacteria.
-Additionally, SCFA may help stimulate immune cell activity.
+Prebiotics also help support your body.
+They are a type of fiber compound that passes the gastrointestinal tract undigested until reaching the colon.
+Once there, they act as fertilizers that selectively stimulate the growth and activity of intestinal bacteria associated with health and well being.
+These fibers cause production of short chain fatty acids (SCFA) when they ferment and can be used by the body as a source of nutrition.
+However, they may also be useful in treatment of many chronic gastrointestinal disorders, such as Chron’s disease and ulcerative colitis.
+SCFA production lowers the pH of the colon and boosts immune activity, hindering the growth of some harmful bacteria.

 Prebiotic foods are naturally a good source of fiber.
-It is important to introduce them into your diet slowly and in small amounts, especially if you are not used to them, in order to avoid bloating and gastrointestinal discomfort.
-A high fiber diet may help reduce the growth of pathogenic bacteria that thrive in a lower acidic environment.
+It is important to introduce them into your diet slowly and in small amounts, especially if you are not used to them, in order to avoid gut discomfort.
+A high fiber diet may help reduce the growth of pathogenic bacteria that thrive in a less acidic environment.

 - Dandelion greens

-Prebiotics are found in foods that you can make both sweet or savory, so there are many creative ways to incorporate them into your diet, including:
+There are many choices of prebiotics that are both sweet and savory, so there are a lot of creative ways to incorporate them into your diet.
+These include:

 - Dipping sliced raw jicama into homemade hummus made with garlic